Schema

 TEXT NOT NULL | The log text. |

 The log schema is deliberately minimal.
-Logs are text with light metadata.
-There are no payload blobs, no identity GUIDs, no origin classes.
+Logs are text with light metadata: the originating service, an error flag, a timestamp, and an optional job-correlation GUID.
+There are no payload blobs and no origin classes; the only identity-like field is the optional job_id correlation key.
 Services that need richer structure should emit events.

 §5.1.2 Write-time indexes